Safety clinic educates horse owners, 1st responders

 Training begins with the nature of the horse, then they teach how to lead, handle and control them and finally, first responders and volunteers get to practice everything they learned.

-The training is free and happens twice a year, once every Sunday after thanksgiving and another one in May.
+is free and happens twice a year, once every Sunday after thanksgiving and another one in May.